-The required Master's Project (see below) integrates students' academic learning and project work.
-Recent Master's Projects focused on the following topics:
+The required master's capstone project (see below) integrates students' academic learning and project work.
+Recent master's capstones projects focused on the following topics:

-Programs of study are individually designed by the candidate and the faculty advisor.
-The minimum requirements are for 36 course credits and a Master's project.
-The Master’s Project serves as a capstone experience for the candidate’s academic study.
-The Project is typically a written paper of substantial length (50-100 pp.) and links the candidate’s program of study with future professional work.
-As the culmination of the degree program, the Project provides an opportunity for the candidate to conduct an in-depth study on a topic of professional interest.
+Programs of study are individually designed by the student and the faculty advisor.
+The minimum degree requirements consist of 36 course credits and a master's capstone project.
+The project serves as a capstone experience for the student’s academic study.
+It is typically a written paper of substantial length (50-100 pp.) and links the student’s program of study with future professional work.
+As the culmination of the program of study, the project provides an opportunity for the student to conduct an in-depth study or activity on a topic of professional interest.
 Projects are frequently developed in the context of CIE’s externally-funded grants and contracts.

-Students are required to take two courses: ED 615Z – Introduction to International Education (1 cr., first semester) and ED 793W – Master’s Seminar in International Education (3 cr., final semester).
+Students are required to take two courses: Introduction to International Education (3 credits, first semester) and the Master’s Seminar in International Education (3 credits, final semester).
 The program of study typically takes four semesters to complete.
-Courses are taken within the International Education concentration and across the School of Education or University, according to the interests and needs of the student.
+Courses are taken within the international education concentration and across the College of Education or the university, according to the interests and needs of the student.